dotX-Automation/dua-template/dua-template.md

 - **If a project that has submodules is included as a subtree**, **submodules will not be cloned since they are managed externally from the Git source tree**.
 This means that the subtree's `.gitmodules` file must be copied to the root of the parent project, its paths and other settings appropriately modified, and only then submodule commands will work. **In case you plan on recursively including projects in more than one level, submodules are definitely the best choice.**
 - **If a project that has subtrees is included as a submodule**, everything should work normally since the history of the submodule will contain the history of its subtree and appear as a single history.

+## Updating the template

+DUA is an active projects, and updates are performed regularly.
+These mainly concern the base units, but template updates are not uncommon.

+Since `dua-template` is the core of every DUA project, and also to ensure that every project can be easily synchronized with the latest layout of the base units, a [template update workflow](.github/workflows/sync-dua-template.yaml) is provided.

+If enabled, it runs on every push to the `master` branch, every night at 00:01, and can also be run manually.

+In case your default branch is not `master`, you must modify the workflow file accordingly.

+In case template updates are found, the workflow will:

+- create a new `chore/*` branch from the `master` branch;
+- update template files in the branch;
+- create a pull request from the `chore/*` branch to the `master` branch.

+The workflow can run again even if the pull request is not yet merged: if new updates are found, they will be committed to the same branch, and the pull request will be updated.

+**The workflow will not modify files that belong to already configured containers.** This is intended to avoid conflicts with the user's work, and to ensure that the user has full control over the contents of the `Dockerfile`, `docker-compose.yaml`, and other files of their targets.
+This is also why a pull request is opened every time: it is also meant to allow the user to review the changes and modify their targets as they see fit.

 ## Feedback